Bulgarian National Television: History

-The first broadcast of the first Bulgarian television was in 1959.
-The archive had recorders, photos and movies which were for the public in the end of the 1950s and beginning of 1960s.
-Since 1964 BNT began broadcasting news, programmes and movies in monochrome to serve the rising number of viewers in Bulgaria.
+The first television broadcast in Bulgaria was in 1959.
+The archive had recorders, photos and movies which were open to the public from the end of the 1950s and the beginning of the 1960s.
+From 1964, BNT began broadcasting news, programmes and movies in monochrome to serve the rising number of viewers in Bulgaria.

-BNT began its colour broadcasting in 1973 in French SECAM colour system.
-The second channel, BT2 saw its emergence in the following year.
+BNT began broadcasting in colour in 1973 using the French SECAM colour system after series of experimental broadcasting since 1969.
+The second channel, BT2, saw its emergence the following year.

-Since 1975 the first video programs in the 2inch format were made.
-In 1977 a fond about the broadcasting and movies from the program was created.
-In 1983 recorders with one-inch tape were made.
-The end of the 2 inch era was in 1984.
+From 1975, the first video recordings using the 2-inch format were made.
+In 1977, a broadcasting and program archive was created.
+In 1983, recorders with one-inch tape were made.
+The end of the 2-inch era was in 1984.

-The year 1991 is very important for the Bulgarian National Television.
-All records started to be recorded on computer and digitized for better quality that is available in a variety of other formats, as well as switch from SECAM to more widely-used PAL.
+The year 1992 was very important for Bulgarian National Television.
+All records started to be recorded on computer and digitized for better quality, and available in a variety of other formats, and it switched from SECAM to the more widely used PAL.
 BT1 and BT2, were renamed as "Kanal 1" and "Efir 2", respectively.
-In 1992, a gold fond about all archives was created with 2,000 photos and 33,000 information objects.
-The year 1999 saw the foundation of TV Bulgaria (now BNT 3), BNT's satellite television.
+In 1992, an archive was created with more than 2,000 photos and 33,000 documents.
+The year 1999 saw the foundation of TV Bulgaria (now BNT 4), BNT's satellite television.

 The 2010 FIFA World Cup became the first sports event broadcast in HD format.
-Since March 2012, BNT started broadcasting in 16:9 format.
+Since March 2012, BNT has been broadcasting in 16:9 format.
 On 6 February 2014, BNT started broadcasting its own HD channel – BNT HD (which was renamed in 2018 as BNT 3).